numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Casting between instances of the same DType**

-In general one of the casting implementations defined by the DType implementor must be ``CastingImpl[DType, DType]`` (unless there is only a singleton instance).
-To keep the casting to as few steps as possible, this implementation must initially be capable of any conversions between all instances of this DType.
+In general the DType implementer must include ``CastingImpl[DType, DType]`` unless there is only a singleton instance.
+To keep down the number of casting steps, it must be capable of any conversion between all instances of this DType.

 **General multistep casting**

-In general we could implement certain casts, such as ``int8`` to ``int24`` even if the user only provides an ``int16 -> int24`` cast.
-This proposal currently does not provide this functionality.
-However, it could be extended in the future to either find such casts dynamically, or at least allow ``resolve_descriptors`` to return arbitrary ``dtypes``.
-If ``CastingImpl[Int8, Int24].resolve_descriptors((int8, int24))`` returns ``(int16, int24)``, the actual casting process could be extended to include the ``int8 -> int16`` cast.
+In general we could implement certain casts, such as ``int8`` to ``int24``, even if the user provides only an ``int16 -> int24`` cast.
+This proposal does not provide that, but future work might find such casts dynamically, or at least allow ``resolve_descriptors`` to return arbitrary ``dtypes``.

+If ``CastingImpl[Int8, Int24].resolve_descriptors((int8, int24))`` returns
+``(int16, int24)``, the actual casting process could be extended to include the ``int8 -> int16`` cast.
 This adds an additional step to the casting process.

+**Alternatives:**

-**Alternatives:** The choice of using only the DType classes in the first step of finding the correct ``CastingImpl`` means that the default implementation of ``__common_dtype__`` has a reasonable definition of "safe casting" between DTypes classes (although e.g. the concatenate operation using it may still fail when attempting to find the actual common instance or cast).
+- The decision to use only the DType classes in the first step of finding the correct ``CastingImpl`` means that the default implementation of ``__common_dtype__`` has a reasonable definition of "safe casting" between DTypes classes (although, for example, the concatenate operation using it may still fail when attempting to find the actual common instance or cast).

-The split into multiple steps may seem to add complexity rather than reduce it, however, it consolidates that we have the two distinct signatures of ``np.can_cast(dtype, DTypeClass)`` and ``np.can_cast(dtype, other_dtype)``.
+- The split into multiple steps may seem to add complexity rather than reduce it, but it consolidates that we have the two distinct signatures of ``np.can_cast(dtype, DTypeClass)`` and ``np.can_cast(dtype, other_dtype)``.
-Further, the above API guarantees the separation of concerns for user DTypes.
+  Further, the above API guarantees separation of concerns for user DTypes.
 The user ``Int24`` dtype does not have to handle all string lengths if it does not wish to do so.
-Further, if an encoding was added to the ``String`` DType, this does not affect the overall cast.
+Further, if an encoding were added to the ``String`` DType, this does not affect the overall cast.
 The ``resolve_descriptors`` function can keep returning the default encoding and the ``CastingImpl[String, String]`` can take care of any necessary encoding changes.

-The main alternative to the proposed design is to move most of the information which is here pushed into the ``CastingImpl`` directly into methods on the DTypes.
+- The main alternative to the proposed design is to move most of the information which is here pushed into the ``CastingImpl`` directly into methods on the DTypes.
 This, however, will not allow the close similarity between casting and universal functions.
 On the up side, it reduces the necessary indirection as noted below.

-An initial proposal defined two methods ``__can_cast_to__(self, other)`` to dynamically return ``CastingImpl``.
+- An initial proposal defined two methods ``__can_cast_to__(self, other)`` to dynamically return ``CastingImpl``.
 The advantage of this addition is that it removes the requirement to define all possible casts at DType creation time (of one of the involved DTypes).
 Such API could be added at a later time.
 This is similar to Python which provides ``__getattr__`` for additional control over attribute lookup.

 **Notes:** The proposed ``CastingImpl`` is designed to be identical to the ``PyArrayMethod`` proposed in NEP 43 as part of restructuring ufuncs to handle